Ian-Fogelman/DatabaseCowboys/collections/_posts/2021-06-12-Syncing a AWS Bucket to a local folder.md

 Open your command line and change the working directory and execute the ``aws s3 sync`` command with the target s3 bucket you want to pull files from.
-The ``.`` in this context specifies to pull all remote files to the current directory, in this case ``C:\Test``.
+The ``.`` in this context specifies to pull all remote files to the current directory:

 {% highlight cmd%}